 Because the Kootenays has much to offer for adventurous holidays and mountain culture, guests will be able to book mountain bike, ski, fishing, hiking and all other types of adventures through the hotel’s concierge.
 With all the amenities needed to bookend a trip to our funky mountain town, guests will enjoy great food and entertainment at Bloom Nightclub (show tickets come with each reservation), The Falls Music Lounge, and Farm Fresh Café, you’ll feel like the Savoy Hotel is your own little mini resort in the heart of one of North America’s most sought-after mountain culture destinations.

-The Savoy Hotel will be open mid 2017.
+The Savoy Hotel will be open early 2018.